ianthetechie/NSDate-Julian/README.md

 This is an NSDate Category for working with Julian dates + a few fun extras like sunrise and sunset calculaiton.

-I created this set of funcitons because I needed to be able to tell whether the user was using the app during daylight hours (defined as the sun being up) or not for a Pebble GPS app (Pebble Pilot GPS) with the goal of watch battery longevity.
+I created this set of functions because I needed to be able to tell whether the user was using the app during daylight hours (defined as the sun being up) or not for a Pebble GPS app (Pebble Pilot GPS) with the goal of watch battery longevity.
 I have included my sunrise/sunset computation method in the category in case anyone finds it useful.
 I even went so far as to make the return value reflect midnight sun (sunset is NAN) and polar night (sunrise is NAN)